On the occasion of International Mother Language Day, February 21

 - Sheikh Mohammed bin Rashid Al Maktoum

-Arab Reading Challenge Initiative, the Mohammed bin Rashid Award for the Arabic Language, and other initiatives that aim to enhance the status of the Arabic language.
+There are many initiatives proposed by the state, perhaps the most famous of which are the Arab Reading Challenge Initiative, the Mohammed bin Rashid Award for the Arabic Language, and other initiatives that aim to enhance the status of the Arabic language.

 If you talk to a man in a language he understands, your words go to his head.
 If you talk to him in his language, your words go to his heart.